Webhooks

 Expected Response Code

-We expect an HTTP 200 response code, so if we don't receive one we will try the webhooks again a few times over the next 3 days.
+We expect an HTTP response status that indicates success (codes 200 through 299), so if we don't receive one we will try the webhooks again a few times over the next 3 days.
 We will notify you by email if a failure persists beyond that period.
-Your listener should return a HTTP 200 response as quickly as possible when the request is received.
-If there is any time-consuming processing to do, the listener should reply with an HTTP 200 response code, and then pass the request information on to the system which will do the actual processing.
+Your listener should return a HTTP response status as quickly as possible when the request is received.
+If there is any time-consuming processing to do, the listener should reply with a success code immediately and then pass the request information on to the system which will do the actual processing.

 How Remote Syncs Interact with Webhooks